By Miles Holden

 Fiordland, on New Zealand's South Island, is home to the spectacular Milford Sound and Doubtful Sound.
 Stay in Te Anua or Manapouri to explore the breathtaking treasures of Fiordland by water, air or hiking.

-Visit the rugged coast and rolling plains of Southland.
-See the gardens in Queens Park, travel to Bluff and try famous Bluff oysters and see the kiwi.
+Southland, on New Zealand's South Island, is a land of rugged coast and rolling plains.There is plenty to see and do in Southland.
+Visit the gardens in Queens Park, travel to Bluff and try the famous Bluff oysters.

 Clutha, located South of Otago on New Zealand's South Island, is known for its enchanting waterfalls, gold mining heritage and friendly locals.
 Visit Clutha for quintessential Kiwi experience.